danielleallen/NFL-Big-Data-Bowl/README.txt

 	--chunk (required, must be either 1 or 2)

 model_cross_validation.py
-- Number of lines - 246
+- Number of lines: 246
 - Script used to run 10-Fold cross validation on model types
 - Due to timelimits, the script only deals with one model at a time and it was up to me to create multiple jobs that execute this file in order to complete the cv
 - Command Line Parameters: